JHebenstreit48/coding-notes-react/src/PythonNotes/PythonNotes.md

     - Both use arithmetic and conditional operators
     - Both use method chaining
     - Both use fuction arguments and return statements

+- A dictionary in Python is equivalent to an object in JavaScript.

 -